Despite shortened route, Bay Staters excited for return of St. Patrick’s Day parade

 “It’s a good time that we are actually open.
 We can do it again.
 It’s like a breath of fresh air,” said vendor Ed McMahon.

-City and state officials have been working with police to put the finishing touches on South Boston’s highly anticipated parade.
+City and state officials have been working with police to put the finishing touches on South Boston’s highly anticipated parade scheduled for Sunday.

 “With 55 degrees and sunny weather, we are gonna anticipate probably close to a million people — one million people are probably for South Boston,” Councilman Michael Flaherty emphasized.
 “They have been pent up for two years.
 This is the first parade.”